What are the Best Digital Nomad Family Destinations in 2026?

 Education in Chiang Mai

-There are many highly regarded international schools in Chiang Mai.
-Schools like Lanna International School and Chiang Mai International School follow the British or American curriculum.
-Tuition fees are moderate compared to Bangkok, and options range from preschool to high school, with many schools offering bilingual education in Thai and English.
+Chiang Mai has many good international schools.
+Lanna International School and Chiang Mai International School follow the British or American curriculum.
+Fees are lower than in Bangkok but higher than on the islands, and you can find options from preschool to high school.
+Many schools offer bilingual education in Thai and English.

 Visa Options